 The Wartime Suspension of Limitations Act applies to civil claims under the FCA and qui tam claims should be filed as early as possible to avoid a first to file bar.

-This article by TELG managing principal R. Scott Oswald and TELG principal David L. Scher was published by Westlaw Journal Expert & Scientific Evidence on December 3, 2014.
+TELG managing principal R. Scott Oswald and former principal David L. Scher was published by Westlaw Journal Expert & Scientific Evidence on December 3, 2014.

 Does the war on terrorism toll the limitations period on contractor fraud?